El Hijo del Santo: Professional wrestling career

 The fans were irate and fistfights broke out in the crowd as Hijo del Santo attacked Casas.
 The feud helped ease sagging business caused by the split with AAA and the downturn of the Mexican economy.
 The following week, the two trios had a rematch and both El Dandy and Negro Casas challenged Santo to a hair vs. mask match.
 The match was made a triangle match on December 6, 1996.
 Santo took El Dandy's hair in a bloody match in front of a sold-out crowd in Arena Mexico.
 The feud would continue until the 64th anniversary show on September 19, 1997, where Negro Casas and Hijo del Santo faced off in a dramatic hair vs. mask match.
 El Hijo del Santo won the match and began a slow face turn.

 Although the angle was very successful and drew a lot of money for CMLL, Hijo del Santo continued to wrestle as a babyface throughout the country, even teaming with Rey Mysterio in Tijuana.
 Hijo del Santo began to be at odds with his heel allies, namely Scorpio Jr. and Bestia Salvaje.
 Finally, in September 1998, the face turn was made official when Hijo del Santo's partners, Villano III and Fuerza Guerrera turned on Santo.
 Scorpio Jr. and Salvaje joined in on the beat down, leading Santo's next big feud.

 Santo worked in the World Wrestling Federation from 1998 to 1999 for Super Astros; Spanish-language television program.
+His tenure ended due to WWF's mandatory marketing policy regarding characters on their programming, which Santo refused to agree to due to his well-known protectiveness of his IP.

 Negro Casas and Hijo del Santo began teaming together and chased Scorpio and Salvaje's recently won CMLL World Tag Team Championship.
 They defeated Scorpio and Salvaje for the titles on February 5, 1999, by disqualification but Hijo del Santo and Casas refused to accept the titles.
 The big match in the feud was a mask/hair versus mask/hair tag match between the two teams at CMLL's 1999 Homenaje a Dos Leyendas show.
 Santo and Casas were victorious and took the tag titles as well.
 El Hijo del Santo had a brief falling out with CMLL management and the tag titles were vacated.
 He returned and won the tag titles again with Casas from Los Guerreros del Infierno (Último Guerrero and Rey Bucanero) but later lost them back to Los Guerreros in 2002.
 El Hijo del Santo took another sabbatical from CMLL with Perro Aguayo Jr. filling in his spot on the roster.
 He returned to CMLL in the summer of 2004, initially to work with Místico to help him become a main eventer and to feud with Aguayo and his La Furia del Norte group.
 After the feud ended, he had a program with young Guerreros recruit Averno and they had a WWA Welterweight title match on October 22 where Hijo del Santo retained and ended his tour with the company.